makrai/notes/qiu2003-pretrained-nlp-survey.md

 ## 4.5 Multilingual and Language-Specific PTMs

-* Multilingual BERT 3) (M-BERT) is pre-trained by MLM with the shared vocabulary and weights on Wikipedia text from the top 104 languages.
-Each
+* Multilingual BERT 3) (M-BERT) is pre-trained by MLM with the shared vocabulary and weights on Wikipedia text from the top 104 languages
   * no CL objectives specifically designed nor any cross-ling data
   * CL generalization surprisingly well [127]
   * lexical overlap between languages plays a negligible role K+ [74] in the